brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 ::: bq
 [1]{.pnum} Overload resolution is a mechanism for selecting the best function to call given a list of expressions that are to be the arguments of the call and a set of _candidate functions_ that can be called based on the context of the call.
-The selection criteria for the best function are the number of arguments, how well the arguments match the parameter-type-list of the candidate function, how well (for non-static member functions) the object matches the implicit [or explicit]{.addu} object parameter, and certain other properties of the candidate function.
+The selection criteria for the best function are the number of arguments, how well the arguments match the parameter-type-list of the candidate function, how well (for non-static member functions) the object matches the [implicit]{.rm} object parameter, and certain other properties of the candidate function.
 :::

 Change [over.match.funcs]{.sref}/2-5:

 ::: bq
 [2]{.pnum} So that argument and parameter lists are comparable within this heterogeneous set, a member function [that does not have an explicit object parameter]{.addu} is considered to have an extra first parameter, called the _implicit object parameter_, which represents the object for which the member function has been called.
-For the purposes of overload resolution, both static and non-static member functions have an implicit [or explicit]{.addu} object parameter, but constructors do not.
+For the purposes of overload resolution, both static and non-static member functions have an [implicit]{.rm} object parameter, but constructors do not.

 [3]{.pnum} Similarly, when appropriate, the context can construct an argument list that contains an _implied object argument_ as the first argument in the list to denote the object to be operated on.

-[4]{.pnum} For non-static member functions, the type of the implicit object parameter is
+[4]{.pnum} For [non-static]{.rm} [implicit object]{.addu} member functions, the type of the implicit object parameter is

 * [4.1]{.pnum} “lvalue reference to *cv* `X`” for functions declared without a _ref-qualifier_ or with the `&` _ref-qualifier_
 * [4.2]{.pnum} “rvalue reference to *cv* `X`” for functions declared with the `&&` _ref-qualifier_